 Old Dominion University created the College of Continuing Education & Professional Development specifically for nontraditional students.
 Their goal is to provide students with high-quality educational opportunities.
 They have over an 80% acceptance rate.

 Marian University is a private Catholic institution that was founded in 1851.
 They have modest class sizes, with a 13:1 student-faculty ratio.
 Over 63% of classes have fewer than 20 students.
-This University has adult programs to help working students.
-They also have online and accelerated programs.
+Its flexibility makes it one of the best online colleges for working moms.
+Marian University has online and accelerated degree programs for working adults.

 This is a private school affiliated with the Catholic Church.
 They have an acceptance rate of almost 87%.
 The student-faculty ratio is 11:1, which allows students to have quality interactions with professors.
 They recognize that nontraditional students have busy schedules, and strive to offer flexible learning options for them.